FACTION BRIEF

 Imagine a ship.
 You replace one plank.
 Is it the same ship?
 Most would say yes.
 Replace another.
 And another.
 At what point does it become a different ship?
 Now imagine a mind.
 You enhance one capability.
 Is it the same person?
 Perhaps.
 Enhance another.
 Expand memory.
 Distribute consciousness.
 Merge with computational substrates.
 The transcendence advocates say: "It's still you, just better."
 We say: At what point did "you" become a polite fiction?
 And did anyone ask permission before building a new ship and claiming it was the old one?

-The thought experiment has been cited in 4,200 academic papers, 340 legal briefs, and one Emergence Faithful sermon (as evidence of humanity's "failure to embrace its own evolution").
+The thought experiment has been cited in 4,200 academic papers, 340 legal briefs, and one sermon (as evidence of humanity's "failure to embrace its own evolution").
 Webb died in 2174, unaugmented, as a matter of principle.
-His grandson Marcus uses cognitive enhancers daily.
-"Caffeine is technology," Marcus argues.
+His grandson uses cognitive enhancers daily.
+"Caffeine is technology," argues.
 "So is language.
 The question is degree."
 His enhancers are considerably more sophisticated than caffeine.
 The question of degree remains unanswered.

 Organization